H-R-B-Y/tag_cli/README.md

 The user interface can be used to view the tags and navigate to the directory of any tagged file/folder.

 To Do:
+- allow lists longer than the row count!!!!!
 - Ability to add tags through the UI.
 - Ability to untag items through the UI.
 - Figure out how to allow spaces in tag names in conjunction with the tab completion (a space in a tags name gets split into multiple completion targets T-T)